 So, what’s Drive Zero’s mission?

-- Provide a resource of information to allow Australian’s to make a more informed decision about Electric Vehicle ownership
+- Provide a resource, based on personal experiences, to allow Australians to make a more informed decision about Electric Vehicle ownership

 - Share information and conversation, and aim to change perceptions and opinions with real-world experiences

 - And ultimately, to help Australian’s move more quickly to low emission personal transport.

 We’ll be highlighting personal experiences and benefits of EV ownership – not just mine, but from other owners as well.